arthurvaz05/AtendentePro/AtendentePro/README.md

    - Can hand off to Flow, Confirmation, Knowledge, or Usage agents.

 2. **Flow Agent (`Flow/flow_agent.py`)**
-   - Determines which interview should run or, if enough data exists, whether to request clarification.
-   - Delegates to the Interview agent for structured data collection.
+   - Intelligently identifies topics from user input using keyword matching.
+   - If topic is clearly identified, transfers immediately to Interview Agent.
+   - If topic is ambiguous, presents available topics for user selection.
+   - Focuses on handoff rather than producing structured output.

 3. **Interview Agent (`Interview/interview_agent.py`)**
    - Collects detailed answers using prompts defined in `Interview/interview_prompts.py`.